Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The oldest islands are on the west of the archipelago and they get progressively younger eastwards, corresponding to the westwards movement of the Pacific plate.
-They are either volcanic at the surface with fringing reefs or are coral atolls built up on submerged volcanoes surrounded by oceanic crust.
+They are either volcanic, with fringing reefs at or just below sea level, or are coral atolls built up on submerged volcanoes surrounded by oceanic crust.

 Globalshift believes there is no chance of source rocks or traps in such a geological setting and Micronesia has no oil or gas potential.

 The volcanic islands and coral atolls of The Federated States of Micronesia have no history of drilling and production, onshore or offshore.
 No exploration wells have ever been drilled in the country or in the surrounding waters and Globalshift does not forecast any future production of oil or gas from the country.

 Excel files - histories and forecasts of production and wells in any category for all countries and regions